Shipping Agreement, "Free Shipping" Terms, and Inspecting Your Freight for Damage

 We will ship your order using the fastest, safest, and most reliable shipping method possible.
 We have established strong relationships with some of the best delivery companies nationwide.
 Every product on our site has been carefully selected to ship by a particular shipping method in order to provide you with an optimal delivery experience.
 We recommend you track your package online or on the phone with the freight carrier.
 Most freight companies can provide an estimated delivery date when provided with the tracking number.
 Please note we cannot ship to P.O.
 Boxes or Military APOs.

 Truck freight shipments usually take between 3 and 10 days from when your order ships from our facility.
 Trucking companies make standard deliveries between 8:00 am and 5:00 pm, Monday through Friday.

 Small Parcel Shipments -

-Whenever possible we will ship smaller, lighter items via UPS, FEDEX, DHL or USPS.
+Whenever possible we will ship smaller, lighter items via UPS, FedEx, DHL, or USPS.
 These companies provide the fastest and most reliable method of shipping for smaller shipments.
-Depending on your location, your item will arrive in one to six business days (1 to 10 business days for USPS) from ship date.
+Depending on your location, your item will arrive in one to six business days (1 to 10 business days for USPS) from the ship date.

-If you are unable to unload the products and move them inside your facility, please call us toll free 1-855-786-7667 for a quote.
+If you are unable to unload the products and move them inside your facility, please call us toll-free at 1-855-786-7667 for a quote.

 We use truck freight carriers (also called LTL freight ) for products too large products typically weighing over 75 pounds.
 Unlike UPS and FedEx parcel shipments, freight carriers are only required to bring the products to the rear of the truck.